About Us

 The foundation’s journey started in 2018 when Possibility Seeds, a systems change consultancy, was commissioned by the federal government to develop a national framework for addressing gender-based violence on Canadian campuses.

 This led to the Courage to Act report and five years of deep engagement, consultation and collaboration with 4,800 stakeholders to implement the recommendations.
 83 evidence-based resources were created and 79 learning opportunities delivered.
-Over 1.8 million students and more than 200 educational institutions across Canada were reached.
+We reached over 1.8 million students and more than 200 educational institutions across Canada.

 Our foundation continues this essential work through a research-to-action approach.